usethesource/rascal/src/org/rascalmpl/courses/Tutor/Markup/InlineMarkup/Listing/Listing.md

 #### Synopsis

-Include some source code in the document
+Include some executing source code examples in the document

 #### Syntax